nkester/Kester-Weather-Station/README.md

 > "Google Cloud Functions is a serverless execution environment for building and connecting cloud services."

 This is useful for me because serverless means I only pay when the function is executed rather than for maintaining a server all the time.
+This is also referred to as FaaS (Function as a Service).

 Google Cloud Functions are triggered through several means.
 The one that is applicable to this operation is the event trigger.
 We can configure that event to be a Pub/Sub publishing event.
 This means that I can write a Cloud Function that executes every time a message is published to a specific Pub/Sub topic.
 Here is information on [Google Cloud Function Triggers](https://cloud.google.com/functions/docs/calling#2nd-gen-triggers)